William Rainsborowe: Radicalism and controversy

-Arrest for treason
+Arrest for treason and death

 The Rump Parliament made him a Colonel and had him raise a regiment in 1659, but the Rump itself was dissolved and overturned.
 Rainsborowe protested against this by signing A Remonstrance and Protestation of the Well-Affected People.
 Rainsborowe tried to sell the arms he had purchased for his militia.
 A political radical selling a great store of pistols just in the midst of a change from republicanism to a restored Monarchy and Crown was extremely provocative.
 This prompted his arrest on suspicion of treason in December 1660.
 This at the time of the Restoration.

 He was imprisoned in the Tower of London in December 1660, and then released on bail in February 1661.
 Major Rainsborowe joins a long List of prisoners of the Tower of London.

-Death

 Upon release on bail Rainsborowe left England.
 He does not enter public record again until his death in 1673 in Boston, New England.